neo4j-contrib/community/README.md

 2. As a Community of Practice, sharing graph solutions to data challenges
 3. As a Community of Product, contributing to the Neo4j ecosystem

 Practically, the Working Group manages some resources and conducts programs.
+This repository is (will become) a management tool for proposals, discussions, decisions and documentation.
+This is like an open-source project without code, founded by Neo4j and welcoming contributors.

+Principles:

+- Transparency > Closed-doors
+- Async > Sync

 ## Community Resources